UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 title: "Programming and Data Skills summer Bootcamp"
 ---

-## Welcome to our Programming and Data Skills summer Bootcamp!
+## Programming and Data Skills summer Bootcamp!
+#### Welcome to the Psychology department summer bootcamp!
 This hands-on four session bootcamp will focus on teaching fundemental data skills in R with an emphasis on good data and coding practicies.

 **Core Goals:**
 1) Provide hands-on training in fundamental programming and data skills with real data.
 2) Build an inclusive, supportive and positive space for learning and teaching quantitative skills in the community.